Some1sm/TuneTransporter/README.md

 1.  **Enable Redirection:** Click the TuneTransporter icon in your Chrome toolbar.
 Use the toggles to enable the automatic redirection direction(s) you want (both are enabled by default).
 2.  **Automatic Redirect:** Simply open a supported Spotify or YouTube Music link in your browser.
 If the relevant toggle is enabled, you'll be automatically redirected to a search on the other service.
-3.  **Copy Link:**
+3.  **Copy Link / Info:**
     *   Navigate to a supported Spotify or YouTube Music page (track, album, artist, song, playlist, channel).
     *   Click the TuneTransporter icon.
-    *   The relevant "Copy [Other Service] Link" button should be enabled.
-Click it.
+    *   The relevant buttons should be enabled:
+        *   Click "Copy YouTube Music Link" (if on Spotify) or "Copy Spotify Link" (if on YTM) to copy a search URL for the other service.
+        *   (NEW!)
+Click "Copy Track/Page Info" to copy the extracted artist and item name as plain text to your clipboard.
-    *   A search URL for the other service will be copied to your clipboard.
+    *   The link or text will be copied to your clipboard.
+Check the status message in the popup for confirmation or errors.

 ## Supported Pages